logjuicer/logjuicer/README.md

-# LogJuicer extract anomaly from log files
+# LogJuicer Extracts Anomalies From Log Files

-Based on success logs, LogJuicer highlights useful text in failed logs.
+Based on baseline logs, LogJuicer highlights useful texts in target logs.
-The goal is to save time in finding failures root cause.
+The goal is to save time in finding failures' root causes.

 ## How it works

 LogJuicer implements a custom diffing process to compare logs:

-* Random words are removed using a tokenizer.
+* A tokenizer removes random words.
-* Lines are converted into numbers using the hashing trick.
+* Lines are converted into feature vectors using the hashing trick.
 * The logs are compared using cosine similarity.